-This program will showcase the creative powers our guest artists – all superstars of the Twin Cities arts scene.
+This program will showcase the creative powers of our guest artists – all superstars of the Twin Cities’ arts scene.
 They will write and enact a script to depict an important time of change in American culture and music during the period from 1919 to 1929.
-In addition to the growing importance of jazz, this was the advent of radio.
-Many of the most famous artists were in their 20s: George and Ira Gershwin, Rogers and Hammerstein, Aaron Copland, Duke Ellington, and Kurt Weill.
+As jazz continued to expand, so did the importance of radio.
+In addition, many of the most famous artists of the time were in their 20s: George and Ira Gershwin, Rogers and Hammerstein, Aaron Copland, Duke Ellington and Kurt Weill.
 It was the Golden Age!

 Daniel Chouinard, piano

 Free, no ticket required.
 Join us for a reception following the concert to meet the musicians.